jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 I push back and wait for Lefty to rush me again.
 He does.
 This time, I grab him as he comes near and throw him into the wall.
 The leg hurts like Hell, though, and I scream at the extra weight, again when Lefty kidney-punches me as he loses consciousness and collapses.

 I'm not far behind, honestly, but Righty is back up.
-I suddenly realize how ignorantly dismissive I was about learning to fight and bringing weapons, thinking my teenage self-defense classes would be fine.
-I still don't want to hurt these dolts, even if they are bigots literally looking to undermine everything the nation stands for.
+Suddenly, I realize how ignorantly dismissive I was about learning to fight and bringing weapons, thinking my teenage self-defense classes would be fine.
+I still don't want to hurt these dolts, even if they *are* bigots literally looking to undermine everything the nation stands for.
 But a non-lethal way to take these two down would've gotten them out of the way without causing them nearly as much pain, let alone risking exposing League operations.

-I lash out, diving for the knife.
-I probably can't stop him completely, at this point, but I can at least make it harder to gut me.
-I connect, grabbing and pulling down is arm.
-I kick him in the ribs, screaming again as my other leg throbs.
-I slam his arm into the wall once, twice, a third time and he finally drops the knife.
+I lash out, diving for the knife; I probably can't stop him completely, at this point, but I can at least make it harder to gut me.
+Connecting, I grab and pull his arm down.
+I kick him in the ribs, screaming again as my other leg throbs, then slam his arm into the wall once, twice, a third time and he finally drops the knife.
 Another kick and this time the knife goes skittering into the darkness down the hallway.

 He kicks at my leg, now.
 I scream in pain again as I fall.
 I grab onto his leg and twist, hoping to keep him down for a while.
 He lets out a yelp, but keeps at me, getting a grip on my tunic.